 So what should you look for in an eco-hotel or eco-lodge?
 How can you make sense of various sustainability certifications available?
 What questions should you ask?
 And where can you find listings of vetted eco-hotels?

-To get the latest information, I spoke with sustainability expert Irene Lane who is founder of Greenloons, a company dedicated to providing green vacations by working with vetted eco-certified accommodation providers, tour operators and local guides.
+To get the latest information, I spoke with sustainability expert Irene Lane who is the founder of Greenloons, a company dedicated to providing green vacations by working with vetted eco-certified accommodation providers, tour operators and local guides.

 Three Components of Sustainability